-The tricky part is that the TSA screening stations are under federal jurisdiction (or at least enforce federal laws).
-So when you are transporting marijuana through a TSA security station you are in violation of federal law.
+The tricky part is that the TSA screening stations are under federal jurisdiction (or at least abide by federal laws).
+So when you are transporting marijuana through a TSA security station you are arguably in violation of federal law.

 The policy mentioned above of referring you to law-enforcement comes into play here.

-In places where marijuana is prohibited, getting referred to law-enforcement could mean getting arrested.
+In places where marijuana is prohibited, getting referred to law-enforcement could mean getting ticketed or arrested.

 Finally, there is the consideration of state laws.